mpfarrho/qf-bart/README.md

 - 'qf-bart.R' contains the main estimation function
 - 'forecast-ex.R' sets up a grid for all required estimations, defines algorithm settings and was run in a parallel computing environment
 - 'utils.R' contains several helper functions

+Some auxiliary functions may have been copied from other respositories.